kubek2k/go-build-env/README.md

 ## Origins

-This is a rewrite of a Heroku Go buildpack from @kr: https://github.com/kr/heroku-buildpack-go
+This is a rewrite of a Heroku Go buildpack from @kr : https://github.com/kr/heroku-buildpack-go